buildbot/buildbot/master/docs/developer/cls-forcesched.rst

     .. py:method:: parse_from_args(l)

-       return the list of object corresponding to the list or string passed default function will just call :py:func:`parse_from_arg` with the first argument
+           Return the list of property values corresponding to the list of strings passed by the user.
+           The default function will just call :py:func:`parse_from_arg` on every argument.

     .. py:method:: parse_from_arg(s)

-       return the  object corresponding to the string passed default function will just return the unmodified string
+           Return the property value corresponding to the string passed by the user.
+           The default function will simply return the input argument.

 Nested Parameters